fangjw-0722/fangjw-0722.github.io/index.md

 Here is **Jiawei Fang (方家卫)**.<br>

 I have focused on human-computer interaction, smart flexible clothing, and generative AI during my research career.
 Previously, I was a research intern at Carnegie Mellon University in the Computer Science Department, mentored by [Prof. Lining Yao](https://morphingmatter.org/people) and University of Washington, mentored by [Prof. Yiyue Luo](https://yyueluo.com/index.html).
-I am currently working as a visiting scholar at UC Berkeley in the Mechanical Engineering Department thanks to Prof. Yao’s support.
+I was previously working as a visiting scholar at UC Berkeley in the Mechanical Engineering Department thanks to Prof. Yao’s support.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - jiaweif[at]stu.xmu.edu.com
 <br>